 For 45 years, Le Carrousel has sought to decompartmentalize audiences and practices, convinced that theatre for children must also reach out to and even unsettle adults.
 Today, Marie-Eve Huot defends this unique vision of childhood and art in her role as the company’s co-artistic director, with Gervais Gaudreault.
 This handover is a window to the future and will secure a tradition to be transcended so that the story continues and evolves.

 The National Creation Fund’s investment of $135,000 makes it possible for the creative team to collectively develop the oratorio’s music and text, and supports an expanded cast during an extended research and development process.

 Frontière Nord was created by Le Carrousel, compagnie de théâtre and co-produced by Théâtre du Vieux-Terrebonne (Québec); Scène Nationale d’Albi; Théâtre Molière Sète, scène nationale archipel de Thau; and Théâtre des Quatre Saisons (Gradignan, France).

-Developed with the support of the National Arts Centre’s National Creation Fund, the Canada Council for the Arts (for the coproduction aspect) and the Cole Foundation
+Developed with the support of the National Arts Centre’s National Creation Fund, the Canada Council for the Arts (for the co-production) and the Cole Foundation